mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Can you think of any activity you do that does not depend on memory?
 If so, give an example.

-I cannot think of an activity which does not require some sort of memory.
+Involuntary reflexes and physiological responses which are under the control of the autonomic system do not depend on memory.

 #### Do you believe that you could learn if you couldn't remember?
 Could you remember if you couldn't learn?
 Briefly explain each of your answers.